smackjax/ezee-ajax-phpmailer/README.md

 * Uses msgHTML(rather than 'Body'), unless IsHTML is set to false
 * $mail->isSMTP &  $mail->SMTPAuth are both always true
 * The default email body template function is in `includes/create-default-email-body.php`
+* If using a 'name' array format for the first address you're sending to, the whole variable must be an array of arrays

 ## Default input JSON format types
 If the beginning of the JSON submitted key(separated by a dash) matches one of these strings, the format used to validate/clean the value will automatically set to the corresponding format shown here if no 'format' was passed in the JSON array.